-Middle School at Lincoln means classrooms, hallways, art spaces, sports fields, science labs, and performance spaces bustling with student activity, the exchange of ideas, and girls doing what they do best in these middle school years: learning by doing, experimenting, and communicating.
+Middle School at Lincoln means classrooms, hallways, art spaces, sports fields, science labs, and performance spaces bustling with student activity, the exchange of ideas, and girls doing what they do best in these years: learning by doing, experimenting, and communicating.
 The result?
 Middle Schoolers who are big thinkers: smart, funny, thoughtful, courageous, and kind.

 In addition to their core academic classes, Middle School students choose from enrichment electives such as chorus, musical ensemble, visual art, and robotics.
-Together they travel to Thompson Island to participate in high ropes courses and community building, experience week-long engineering immersion programs, and, as eighth graders, travel to New York to visit the United Nations as the culmination of a human rights course.
-Outside of class, Middle School girls can explore their interests through extracurricular activities like the Math Counts team, the Girls Who Code club, athletics, dramatic arts, and more.
+Together they participate in high ropes courses and community building, experience week-long engineering immersion programs, and, as eighth graders, travel to New York to visit the United Nations as the culmination of a human rights course.
+Outside of class, Middle School girls can explore their interests through extracurricular activities like the athletics, dramatic arts, and more.